 The Das Keyboard Model S is a wired-only keyboard.

 The Das Keyboard Model S has limited extra features.
 It has media hotkeys, two USB passthroughs, and a 'Sleep Mode' button that puts your computer on standby.
+If you want a similar keyboard with dedicated media controls, check out the Das Keyboard 4 Professional.

 Our model uses Cherry MX Brown switches, which offer tactile feedback.
 The pre-travel distance is slightly higher than the standard 2mm, but this may be due to manufacturing tolerances, and it's low enough to provide a responsive gaming experience.
 Also, the actuation force is light.
 You can also purchase it with Cherry MX Blues, which are clicky and offer tactile feedback.